beesoncaleb/nixos-config/home/core/neovim/nvim/README.md

 - Add harpoon
 - Look into an LSP maybe?
 - Add or write something to bring up a list of usefule commands and keymaps
+- Find a different file explorer than netrw